burzum/cakephp-file-storage/readme.md

 ## License

-Copyright 2012, Florian Kr‰mer
+Copyright 2012, Florian Kr√§mer

 Licensed under The MIT License
 Redistributions of files must retain the above copyright notice.

 ## Credits

-Thanks to Larry Masters and the CakeDC for the chance to work with a great team and Jitka Koukalov· for her excelent advice in programming related questions she gave me some years ago.
+Thanks to Larry Masters and the CakeDC for the chance to work with a great team and Jitka Koukalov√° for her excelent advice in programming related questions she gave me some years ago.
 You guys and girls made me a better programmer! :)